© Ariwasabi | Dreamstime.com

 A typical breakfast these days, consisting of a large sweetened coffee drink and a pastry, for instance, will give you a big energy surge as your sugar and insulin levels spike.
 What follows, however, is an inevitable crash as your blood sugar plummets and you experience low blood sugar symptoms like feeling sleepy all the time.

-The long-term consequences of insulin resistance symptoms are serious.
+The long-term consequences of insulin resistance symptoms, such as reactive hypoglycemia, are serious.
 A high insulin level in your blood, which can easily be measured by your doctor, is the classic sign of insulin resistance.High insulin causes your body to lose muscle while it creates more belly fat, more inflammation, and more oxidative stress.

 The downstream effects of this—besides an expanding waistline and feeling sleepy all time—are scary.
 High insulin levels and insulin resistance symptoms are linked to high blood pressure, high cholesterol, high triglycerides, low sex drive, infertility, depression, heart disease, stroke, dementia, cancer—all the common diseases of aging.
 And the person with insulin resistance will develop one or more of these serious diseases far in advance of their normal time.[7-9]

 If you’re sick of asking yourself why you’re feeling sleepy all the time<, the answer could have to do with problems regulating your blood sugar and insulin levels, causing reactive hypoglycemia symptoms and insulin resistance symptoms.
 To remedy this, you need to reduce the overall glycemic impact of your diet.

 Learn how to do this by reading Suffering From High Blood Sugar Symptoms?
 Use This Glycemic Index Food List.